fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 });
 ```

-And woah, something is wrong once again.

-Everything else seems to be going nice but as you'd expect, the express-modules offered get method's _req_ and _res_ variables need typing.
-If we look really carefully VS Code is also complaining us about something in regards of the express importing, that is indicated by the short yellow line of dots under the _require_ Let's hover over the _require_ problem:
+Everything else seems to be going nice but as you'd expect, but the <i>req</i> and  <i>res</i> parameters of <i>app.get</i> need typing.
+If we look really carefully VS Code is also complaining us about something about the express importing, that is indicated by the short yellow line of dots under the <i>require</i>.
+Let's hover over the problem:

 ![](../../images/9/6.png)

-The complaint is 'Require may be converted to a import'.
-Let's try it out and rewrite the _require_ clause to _import_.
+The complaint is <i>'require' call may be converted to a import</i>.
+Let us follow the advice and write the import as follows

 ```js
 import express from 'express';
 ```

-**Hint:** by clicking the _Quick fix..._ button VSCode offers you a possibility to fix the issue automatically.
-Keep your eyes open all the time for these helpers/quick fixes the IDE offers you; listening to your editor usually only makes your code better and easier to read and automatic fixes for issues can be a major time saver.
+**Note that** by clicking the <i>Quick fix...</i> button VSCode offers you a possibility to fix the issue automatically.
+Keep your eyes open all the time for these helpers/quick fixes the editor offers you; listening to your editor usually only makes your code better and easier to read and automatic fixes for issues can be a major time saver.

 Now we run into the another problem, complain in the newly created import.
 Once again the editor is our biggest friend when trying to find out what the issue is about: